onyazuka/react-haniwa-menu/README.md

 ## Animations
 You can find some basic animations in MenuAnimations.js.
 You can also write your own.
 It is quite simple - animation function accepts two arguments: element itself and onFinish callback.
 They should call this callback when all the work is finished.
+All available animations can be obtained with import {MenuAnimations} from 'react-haniwa-menu';